Make Cambridge pesticide-free

 Aside from damaging human health, pesticides are key contributors to biodiversity breakdown and reduction in insects such as bees and other pollinators, with a loss of 80% in insect biomass over the last 30 years.
 This is a major factor in ecosystem collapse which threatens the crops we grow, the water we drink and the air we breathe.
 Insecticide-use in gardens is also contributing to birds and mammal population reduction, with starlings and hedgehogs now becoming endangered species in the UK due largely to the loss of their main food source - invertebrates.
 Many of the ‘weeds’ that herbicides treat are simply flowers providing much-needed food for insects.
 Wild grasses and flowers have been shown to impact also on human health and wellbeing, while Cambridge City Council and others have demonstrated that planting wildflower meadows can boost biodiversity in an urban setting.
 But without tackling the pesticide problem we cannot hope to address fully the entwined biodiversity and public health challenges that face us either a local or global level.

-For more information about our campaign, see https://www.pesticidefreecambridge.org
+For more information about our initiative, team, and partner groups, see https://www.pesticidefreecambridge.org

 Contact us on - email@example.com